What are we doing about it?

 - Refill – we are partnering with Affinity Water, St Albans City & District Council, and St Albans BID to promote the St Albans Refill scheme, which asks businesses to provide free water bottle refills to anyone who asks, free of charge

-As part of our plastic free journey, we hope to gain Plastic Free Community status from environmental charity Surfers Against Sewage.
-You can find out more about them here.
+Finally, as part of our plastic free journey, we hope to gain a Plastic Free Community award from environmental charity Surfers Against Sewage.
+You can find out more about them, and our progress towards that goal here.